 If you’re a developer, you’re likely looking forward to making your work environment pleasant and more efficient.
 In this case, a great JavaScript editor is the way to go.
 Personally speaking, we can’t always definitively judge and compare between text editors and decide that a certain one is the best.
 The opinion varies from user to user and by each user’s needs.

 A good way to choose the best JavaScript editor among the top picks is to spend some time with each.
-This will help you understand the different features and, eventually, make the correct choice.
-So, what are you waiting for?
-Select the best JavaScript editor and boost the efficiency of your work environment!
+This will help you explore the different features and ultimately find the right fit for your workflow.

 This post was written by Arnab Roy Chowdhury.
 Arnab is a UI developer by profession and a blogging enthusiast.
 He has strong expertise in the latest UI/UX trends, project methodologies, testing, and scripting.